vrosi21/Obidji-Jugu/README.md

-# The Travelling Salesman — DSAI Group Project
+# Obiđi Jugu — DSAI Group Project

 Short, working README for the group project.
-This repository contains the group implementation and experiments for the Travelling Salesman-related assignments in the DSAI program.
+This repository contains the group implementation and experiments for Obiđi Jugu-related assignments in the DSAI program.

 ## Status
 Work in progress — the project is being developed using CMake and Visual Studio on Windows.
 This file is intentionally brief; more details and usage docs will be added as the project matures.